Skip to content

 • The applicant’s previous and prospective contributions to his/her discipline.

-• The applicant’s abilities as an undergraduate teacher.
+• The applicant’s abilities as higher education teacher.

 Note: Applicants should be cognizant of the fact that the committee that reviews your fellowship application will be made up of scholars from a broad range of disciplines.
 The language used in the application should be accessible and intelligible to scholars from disciplines other than your own.

-If you have any questions or concerns please feel free to contact me at melisa.mendez@baruch.cuny.edu or Ana Alas Iglesias at ana.alasiglesias@baruch.cuny.edu
+If you have any questions or concerns, please feel free to contact Melisa Mendez at melisa.mendez@baruch.cuny.edu or Ana Alas Iglesias at ana.alasiglesias@baruch.cuny.edu

 Application Deadline and Selection Schedule